zenled/Emoji_Browser/Emoji_Metadata/README.md

 bash generate_emoji_metadata.sh
 ```

+To use optimized sql in android you must escape ' with \'
+In res-strings all ' must bes escaped

 ## Troubleshooting

 The database */database/filled.db* must be empty in order for *generate_emoji_metadata.sh* to work.
 SQL for deleting data is in */SQL/delete/*